-Remark 1 The control structures in Figure 11 would both be self-consistent without closing the composition loop (CC) in the recycle part of the process, that is, with (a) L fixed or (b) D fixed.
-The reason for closing these composition loops is therefore not for consistent inventory control but rather for other (economic) reasons.
-The interesting point to note, is that cosing an extra loop can in some cases make the system inconsistent (Figure 11(b)).
+Remark 1 The control structures in Figure 11 would both be self-consistent without composition control (CC), that is, with (a) L given or (b) Dgiven.
+The reason for closing these composition loops is therefore not for consistent inventory control but rather for other (economic) reasons.19 The interesting point to note, is that closing an extra loop can in some cases make the system inconsistent (Figure 11(b)).

-Remark 2 Luyben has proposed to make the system in Figure 11(b) consistent by introducing an adjustable reactor volume, but this is not a good solution, because we always want to use the maximum reactor volume for economic reasons (energy saving).
+Remark 2 Luyben 20 has proposed to make the system in Figure 11(b) consistent by introducing an adjustable reactor volume, but this is not generally a good solution, because we want to use the maximum reactor volume for economic reasons (including energy saving).19

-Remark 3 The inventory of component A is expected to be self-regulated by the reaction $A \to B$ .
-More precisely, the amount that reacts is $-G_A = kx{r,A}V$ and the composition $x{r,A}$ will "self-regulate" such that at steady-state $F_0 \approx -G_A$ , that is, $x{r,A} \approx F_0/(kV)$ .
+Remark 3 The inventory of component A is expected to be self-regulated by the reaction $A \to B$.
+More precisely, the amount that reacts is $-G_A = kx{r,A}V$ and the composition $x{r,A}$ will "self-regulate" such that at steady-state (assuming $x{B,A} \approx 0$): $F_0 \approx -G_A$, that is, $x{r,A} \approx F_0/(kV)$.

-Remark 4 We already noted that fixing $x{r,A}$ (Figure 11(b)) breaks this self-regulation and makes the system inconsistent.
-A related problem is when the reactor volume V is too small relative to the feed $F_0$ , such that the required $x{r,A}$ exceeds 1, which is impossible.
-In practice, if we increase the feed rate $F_0$ and approach this situation, we will experience "snow-balling" where the recycle D becomes very large, and also the boilup V becomes very large.
+Remark 4 We already noted that setting $x{r,A}$ (Figure 11(b)) breaks this self-regulation and makes the system inconsistent.
+A related problem is when the reactor volume V is too small relative to the feed F_0 , such that the required $x{r,A}$ exceeds 1, which is impossible.
+In practice, if we increase the feed rate F_0 and approach this situation, we will experience "snow-balling"11 where the recycle D becomes very large, and also the boilup V becomes very large.
 Eventually, V may reach its maximum value, and we loose composition control and we will get "break-through" of A in the bottom product.
 Snow-balling is therefore a result of a too small reactor.

-Remark 5 Consider the same process (Figure 11), but assume that the fresh feed ( $F_0$ ) contains an inert component I in addition to the reactant A. If I is more volatile than component B, then component I will be recycled back to the reactor and will accumulate in the process.
+Remark 5 Consider the same process (Figure 11), but assume that the fresh feed (F_0) contains an inert component I in addition to the reactant A. If I is more volatile than component B, then component I will be recycled back to the reactor and will accumulate in the process.
 None of the inventory control systems in Figure 11 are consistent for the inert I. To make the system self-consistent for the inert, a purge stream must be introduced where part of stream D is taken out as a by-product.

-Reactor-separator-recycle process with two reactants
+Example 8: Reactor-separator-recycle process with two reactants

-Another well studied recycle example is a reactor-separator-recycle process where two reactants A and B reacts according to the reaction $A + B \rightarrow C$ (e.g.).
+Another well studied recycle example is a reactor-separator-recycle process where two reactants A and B reacts according to the reaction $A + B \rightarrow C$ (e.g.21).
 Component B is the limiting reactant as the recycle D contains mostly component A. Two different control structures are displayed in Figure 12.
 In both cases the distillate flow D (recycle of A) is used to control the condenser level (main inventory of A).

-In Figure 12(a), both fresh reactant feeds ( $F_A$ and $F_B$ ) are flow controlled into the reactor, where reactant A is set in ratio to reactant B such that $F_A/F_B = 1$ .
-This control strategy is not consistent because the two feeds is not independent and one of them needs to be dependent of the inventory inside since it not possible to feed exactly the stoichiometric ratio of the two reactants.
-Any imbalance will over time leas to a situation where the recycle of A either goes towards zero or towards infinity.
+In Figure 12(a), both fresh reactant feeds (F_A and F_B) are flow controlled into the reactor, where reactant A is set in ratio to reactant B such that $F_A/F_B = 1$.
+This control strategy is not consistent because one of the two feeds depend on the inventory inside.
+This follows because it is not possible to feed exactly the stoichiometric ratio of the two reactants10 and any imbalance will over time lead to a situation where the recycle of A either goes towards zero or towards infinity.